 Bowling Green, Ohio

 Bowling Green State University, established in 1910, has a long history in teacher education.
-Originally a normal school, the university opened in Bowling Green because it was “dry,” meaning it did not have any establishments which served alcohol at the time of its inception.
+Originally, a normal school, the university opened in Bowling Green because it was “dry,” meaning it did not have any establishments which served alcohol at the time of its inception.
 The university consists of eight academic colleges and offers more than 200 degree programs in the arts, science, business, human development, music, technology and, education.

-Bowling Green State University offers several online baccalaureate, master, doctoral, specialist and certificate programs.
+Bowling Green State University offers several online bachelor’s, master, doctoral, specialist and certificate programs.
 Online bachelor’s degrees include fire administration and quality systems.
 Online master’s degrees include English teaching and criminal justice.
 Online doctoral degrees include technology management, while online specialist degrees include education administration.
 Available online certifications include assistive technology and women’s studies.

 Online student resources include online writing consultations, disability services, career services and an online library with access to several academic databases in all subject areas and librarians available via live chat.

-Bowling Green State University is regionally accredited by The Higher Learning Commission (HLC).
+Bowling Green State University is regionally accredited by the Higher Learning Commission (HLC).

 6. University of Toledo

 Founded in 1872, the University of Toledo grew out of a modest vocational school founded by Jesup Scott, a local newspaper editor.
 After operating for 30 years, the school shut down due to financial shortcomings.
 It later reopened thanks to the City of Toledo buying it out, which also prompted a change in the school’s academic direction.
 Its 813–acre main campus is comprised of 18 academic colleges which offer majors in the arts, business, criminal justice, communications and much more.